Abusneina/htlv1-autophagy-reanalysis/README.md

 `modules_frozen_v1.tsv` holds the four autophagy modules and the three-gene acetylation panel.
 It was frozen before any dataset was opened and was not edited afterwards.
 Do not modify it if you wish to reproduce the published numbers.
+The pre-analysis protocol, 2026-08-17_1800_HTLV1-Autophagy_Competing-Models_Protocol.docx, holds the eleven discriminating observables and the decision rule.
+It was written on 17 August 2026, before any dataset was opened, and is reproduced here unedited.

 ## Scripts, in execution order